ServiceWeaver/weaver/website/blog/corba.md

 While Service Weaver remote method calls *look* like local method calls, they do not *act* like them.

-- Remote methods return an error on network and participant failures.
+- Remote methods may return an error on network and participant failures.
 The developer is responsible for handling such errors.
 - Every remote method's first argument is a `context.Context`.
 The developer is responsible for setting deadlines on these contexts to detect and